 Building Regulatory Capacity

+CBER’s International Program leads the effort in regulatory capacity building for regulated products specific to CBER, and is involved in information-sharing and training efforts focused on capacity building priorities.
 FDA’s Office of International Programs (OIP) coordinates and facilitates the Agency’s Capacity Building Program which includes technical cooperation and assistance efforts.
-CBER partners with OIP in many of those activities, but also leads the effort in regulatory capacity building for regulated products specific to CBER.
+CBER partners with OIP in many of those activities.

-In 2008, CBER instituted a recurring Foreign Regulators Seminar offered to foreign regulators in response to a steadily increasing demand for information and training in CBER’s regulation of biologics.
-The CBER Seminar allows CBER staff the opportunity to provide information about the US biologics regulatory processes in an efficient, organized and integrated manner.
-The program allows CBER experts to explain the regulatory role of CBER, as well as the science, technology, regulations and processes used to do our work.
-The CBER program offers many advantages to traditional visits such as providing our foreign regulatory counterparts with the opportunity to hear from a broader array of CBER experts, and providing an opportunity for CBER staff and their foreign counterparts to meet and discuss topics of mutual interest.
-In addition to this face-to-face training opportunity, CBER is currently constructing a web-based program to be offered in 2010.
-The in-person training will be deferred in 2010 while the web-based program is being built.
+In 2008, CBER initiated the Foreign Regulators Seminar offered to foreign regulators in response to a steadily increasing demand for information and training in CBER’s regulation of biologics.
+The CBER Seminar allowed CBER staff the opportunity to provide information about the US biologics regulatory processes in an efficient, organized and integrated manner.
+The program allowed CBER experts to explain the regulatory role of CBER, as well as the science, technology, regulations and processes used to do our work.

 - Office of International Programs/ FDA – Technical Cooperation and Capacity Building